 I might harbor some ill will toward Ohio State as a former Penn Stater, but every time I saw Brutus Buckeye at BIG 10 games, I really couldn’t help but laugh.
 What could be better than a humanized buckeye?
 To that end, what makes a better mascot than a state tree?!
 A lot.

-Oh Ohio State, I appreciate that fact that your Brutus only needs to wear a giant buckeye head instead of a full-body mascot costume.
+Oh Ohio State, I appreciate the fact that your Brutus only needs to wear a giant buckeye head instead of a full-body mascot costume.
 I do wish the team had kept the older version of Brutus, simply a papier-mâché nut with the student’s hand and feet sticking out.
 At least he looks happier than the other mascots on this list.
+But don’t look into those eyes for too long…

 Well let’s just skip the Cornhuskers bit and get right to the creepy Lil’ Red part.
 I’m glad that Nebraska skipped over the name the Bugeaters, but I have a weird feeling that they probably should have stuck with the Mankilling Mastodons instead.
 At least it would be terrifying!
 Instead we have AN INFLATABLE TODDLER on the court at basketball games.
 Yes, it’s an inflatable costume.